Breast Cancer Awareness Month

 Sam Lee’s advice

-Sam Lee, Senior Radiographer at Castle Hill Hospital, Cottingham, talks about the breast screening process.
+Sam Lee from Castle Hill Hospital explains the breast screening process.

 Signs and symptoms